anirudh027/IPL-Analysis/README.md

 ## 1. deliveries.csv
 deliveries.csv one of the data file that was used in this project.This file contains ball by ball data of all the matches from the year 2008-2017.\
-This csv file contains 21 rows and 150460 rows.The columns are namely\
+This csv file contains 21 rows and 150460 rows.
+The columns are namely\
 "match_id"         "inning"           "batting_team"     "bowling_team" \
 "over"             "ball"             "batsman"          "non_striker"  \
 "bowler"           "is_super_over"    "wide_runs"        "bye_runs"     \
 "legbye_runs"      "noball_runs"      "penalty_runs"     "batsman_runs" \
 "extra_runs"       "total_runs"       "player_dismissed" "dismissal_kind" \
-"fielder"\
+"fielder" \

 ## 2. matches .csv
 matches .csv is the second file which was used.
 While deliveries file contained all the prominent information, matches file contains the rest/ miscellaneous information about the matches. \